 Like a shell game, these front groups hid who was funding the work—and why.
 Utilities that had made poor financial decisions to keep investing in coal long after it made economic sense were funding climate denial campaigns, rather than taking a hard look at their operations and how they could be better corporations.
 What’s worse, electric utilities used money from captured customers to fund this immoral work.
 Since most utilities are monopolies, if a family found out their utility was using their monthly electricity payments to block climate action and undermine public health, there was nothing they could do about it.
 People couldn’t decide to take their dollars elsewhere.
 They were stuck.

 Official industry tactics shifted to delay by the turn of the century.
 Notably this is the same pattern that Supran and Oreskes found in their work on ExxonMobil — a move from denial to delay.
 Utility messages focused on how other countries or sectors were more responsible for cleaning up carbon pollution than the utility industry.
 The industry also heavily promoted “clean coal” even as carbon capture and storage projects have almost universally failed to materialize in the power sector over the last two decades.
+When we pulled a representative set of documents between 2000 and 2019 from EEI and EPRI’s journals, we found that carbon capture and storage was discussed as much as all other carbon-free technologies combined.

 Like a shell game, these front groups hid who was funding the work—and why.